Miss Li Chai

 - Phone:(02) 4921 5355

-Li is an Accredited Practicing Dietitian and a PhD candidate (Nutrition & Dietetics) at the University of Newcastle.
-She has sought experience from a variety of disciplines including clinical dietetics, nutrition research, community health promotion and education, and undergraduate teaching and supervision.
+Li is a PhD candidate (Nutrition & Dietetics) at the University of Newcastle, an Accredited Practicing Dietitian, and the Social Media Editor of European Journal of Clinical Nutrition.
+She also holds a number of committee positions in scientific bodies, including Nutrition Society of Australia New South Wales branch, and ISBNPA Network of Early career researchers and Students (NESI).
+Li has sought experience from a variety of disciplines including clinical dietetics, community health promotion and education, nutrition behavioural research, and undergraduate teaching and supervision.

 - Bachelor of Nutrition and Dietetics (Honours), University of Newcastle